Blythe Bridge

 Blythe Bridge (/blaɪð brɪdʒ/) is a village in Staffordshire, England, south-east of Stoke-on-Trent.

 Etymology

 Blythe Bridge is so called as it is built around the site of a bridge over the River Blithe (spelt differently from the name of the village itself), a small river which passes directly through the village.

 Today

 Facilities

 It has a high school and sixth form, library, as well as a public house, The Black Cock on Uttoxeter Road.
 The Smithfield and The White Cock were demolished due to the construction of two housing estates and The Duke of Wellington is now a Tesco Express.
-The village also has a bakery, mortgage shop, betting shop, newsagents, motor garage, GP surgery, a few hairdressers and some fast-food outlets.
+The village also has a bakery, mortgage shop, betting shop, newsagents, motor garage, GP surgery, a micropub, a few hairdressers and some fast-food outlets.
 The library is joined to Blythe Bridge High School and Blythe Bridge Youth Centre.
 The Duke of Wellington is now a Tesco Express after its closure as a pub in early 2013.